SerDavidE/NashvilleClimateCrashes/README.md

 ## <a name="future-work"></a>8.
 Future Work
 ### Improvements
 Subsequent iterations might witness refined model optimizations and the inclusion of granular data to enhance insights.

-## <a name="acknowledgments"></a>11.
-Acknowledgments
-Gratitude is extended to the individuals and organizations that have generously provided the datasets and to the open-source communities or forums that have been instrumental in the project's fruition.